dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 In this tutorial, we'll begin creating a simple **client-server** relationship between two smart contracts.
 In the following parts, we will explore how contracts can communicate and trigger different functionality, as well as potential pitfalls when implementing such interactions.

-But first, we'll start with the essentials: what types of smart contract addresses exist on TON, how they are calculated, and the lifecycle of both the address itself and the smart contract residing at that address.
+But since **contracts interact by sending messages**—and a message requires an address—we’ll start with the essentials: **what types of smart contract addresses exist on TON**, how they are calculated, and the lifecycle of both the address itself and the smart contract residing at that address.

 ## Raw Address